 This technology, FixR, is a modified peptide and delivery system aimed at reducing pathogenic late sodium currents, which are implicated in cardiac and neurological diseases, including cardiac arrhythmia.

-This technology, called FixR, incorporates a peptide derived from an endogenous sodium channel modulator, fibroblast growth factor homologous factor (FHF) with a combined delivery system.
-These FHF proteins control late sodium currents and are the target of therapeutic intervention.
-The delivery is controlled by adeno-associated virus (AAV) vectors and cell penetrating peptides (CPP) that allow for cell-specific delivery and control.
-While the technology is primarily aimed at cardiac disease, late sodium currents have pathophysiological impact in neurological and pain-related diseases.
+This technology, called FixR, incorporates a peptide derived from the endogenous sodium channel modulator, fibroblast growth factor homologous factor (FHF), with a combined delivery system.
+The FHF derivative in FixR is a more potent inhibitor of late sodium currents than endogenous cardiac FHF, making it an ideal therapeutic.
+The delivery is conducted via adeno-associated virus (AAV) vectors and cell-penetrating peptides (CPP) for cell-specific delivery and control.
+While the technology is primarily aimed at cardiac disease, late sodium currents have a pathophysiological impact in neurological and pain-related diseases, creating the potential for FixR to be expanded as a therapeutic for non-cardiac diseases.

 This technology has been validated in HEK293 cells, cardiomyocytes derived from patient-derived induced pluripotent stem cells (iPSCs), and myocytes from transgenic mice.